lionelburgbach/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/README.md

  When you build images, you have to use these names :

- - docker build -t res/apache_php
+- docker build -t res/apache_php ./docker-images/apache-php-image/
- - docker build -t res/express_animals
+- docker build -t res/express_animals ./docker-images/express-image/
- - docker build -t res/apache_rp
+- docker build -t res/apache_rp ./docker-images/apache-reverse-proxy/

+ And run images :

+- docker run -d --name apache_static res/apache_php
+- docker run -d --name express_dynamaic res/express_animals
+- docker run -d -p 8080:80 --name apache_rp res/apache_rp

- juste run the script sr_setp4.sh and go to your browser and enjoy the result.
+ YOu can juste run the script sr_setp4.sh and go to your browser and enjoy the result.

  If the script dosen't work, verify IP adresse, change them if you need and run again.